 Concentration can be even more difficult for a recreational athlete depending on your skill level because there can be so many factors that can distract you.
 Then add the confidence level and you may find it even more difficult.
 If you are confident in your skills it is much easier to maintain your concentration than it is if you do not have confidence.

 Try it now….. think of a word that has more meaning to it than the word itself.
 For example you might say ….. “game” which really can mean…. re focus back on the field and listen for sounds of the game and your opponents or teammates to stop the elements outside of the game from distracting you.
-You might use cue words for skill execution. “quick” might be a word that you could use to remind yourself to get rid of the puck quickly if there is a defender checking you as you receive the puck from your teammate.
+You might use cue words for skill execution. “quick” might be a word that you could use to remind yourself to get rid of the ball quickly when you have little time to get that runner at first.
 A softball player might use the word “snap” to remind herself to snap her wrist at the end of the throw to improve the velocity of the throw.
-A 10 year old soccer player might use the word “follow” to remember to follow through on their striking the ball at the net.
+A hitter might use the word “follow” to remember to follow through on when hitting the ball.
 Most people are talking to themselves more than they might realize.
-So consciously talking to ourselves can be helpful in sport and can then even transfer over to our daily lives.
-How many times have you been in a tense situation at work or amongst friends.
+So consciously talking to ourselves can be helpful in softball and can then even transfer over to our daily lives.
+How many times have you been in a tense situation at work or among friends.
 Using a cue word as simple as “breathe” can allow you to take a second and put things into perspective.
 We use cue words sometimes without even knowing it.
 Making sure we remember to do something we will use a word like “keys” to tell ourselves to make sure we put them in the same spot all the time so that we always know where to retrieve them when we need them.
-We can do the same thing in sport.
+We can do the same thing in softball.
 Using a single word to remind us of a few things we want to remember in a skill will be helpful during a competitive or training situation when we are solidifying them during our season.
 They can also be used in assisting us with relaxation.
 We might use a word like “breath” to remind ourselves to relax our shoulders and take a big breath and let it out slowly to relax.

 Ideal Performance State